 Yarn manufacturing is known as the mother of the textile manufacturing process.
 Mainly Yarn is done by spinning together fibers such as wool, cotton fiber, or synthetic fibers.
 Yarn manufacturing is the process of turning raw materials into yarn to be used in knitting, weaving, and crocheting.

-But the main theme of textile processing is always similar.
+Main concept of textile processing is always similar.

 After the raw materials are prepared, they’re spun into yarn in a process called spinning.
 Spinning is done by using machines with steel bobbins that have been wound with fiber or spinning material known as roving, which can come from natural sources like cotton or wool.